Carburizing vs Nitriding vs Carbonitriding, What’s the Difference and Which One Is Better

 What Is Carbonitriding?

-Carbonitriding is a thermo-chemical surface modification technique that enhances the surface hardness of metals by diffusing interstitial atoms of carbon and nitrogen into the metal, creating barriers to slip and increasing the hardness and modulus near the surface.
-The carbonitriding process is applied to inexpensive, easily machined low-carbon steel, imparting the surface properties of more expensive and difficult-to-work grades of steel, resulting in a surface hardness ranging from 55 to 62 HRC.
-It is particularly suited for clean mass production of small components, such as gears, shafts, pistons, rollers, and bearings, where great resistance to wear is required and case depth requirements range from 0.1 to 0.75 mm.
-This treatment can create a harder case than carburizing and is successfully applied to a wide variety of steels, including plain carbon steels, mild steels, low-alloy steels, free-cutting steels, and sintered steel.
+Carbonitriding is a thermo-chemical surface modification technique that simultaneously infuses carbon and nitrogen into the surface of parts, to increase the hardness and modulus near the surface.
+It primarily involves carburization, with a small amount of nitrogen infusion.
+The carbonitriding process is often applied to inexpensive, easily machined low-carbon steel, imparting the surface properties of more expensive and difficult-to-work grades of steel.
+It is particularly suited for mass production of small components, such as gears, shafts, pistons, rollers, and bearings, where great resistance to wear is required and case depth requirements range from 0.1 to 0.75 mm.
+This treatment can create a harder case than carburizing and has faster infusion rates, better resistance to tempering and fatigue, as well as improved wear resistance and anti-fatigue performance, with a lower treatment temperature.

 Carburizing vs Nitriding vs Carbonitriding, What Are the Differences?

 One of the most significant differences between Carburizing, Nitriding, and Carbonitriding lies in their working temperatures and subsequent effects on precision parts.
-What makes Nitriding apart from other two is its relatively lower temperature, which results in minimal deformation of the parts, making it ideal for precision components that require no additional machining.
+What makes Nitriding apart from the other two is its relatively lower temperature, which results in minimal deformation of the parts, making it ideal for precision components that require no additional machining.
 In contrast, Carburizing and Carbonitriding are high-temperature processes, typically suited for parts with lower precision requirements.
 If high precision is needed, these parts often require additional machining after treatment, whereas Nitriding can achieve the desired precision without the need for further processing.

 Characteristic Carburizing Nitriding Carbonitriding